stamatak/ExaML/README.md

 This code implements the popular RAxML search algorithm for maximum likelihood based inference of phylogenetic trees.

 It uses a radically new MPI parallelization approach that yields improved parallel efficiency, in particular on partitioned multi-gene or whole-genome datasets.

+When using ExaML please cite the following paper:

+Alexey M. Kozlov, Andre J. Aberer, Alexandros Stamatakis: "ExaML Version 3: A Tool for Phylogenomic Analyses on Supercomputers."
+Bioinformatics (2015) 31 (15): 2577-2579.

 It is up to 4 times faster than RAxML-Light [1].